 What are the risks of lucid dreaming?

-Could lucid dreaming be dangerous in a way that someone mistakenly thinks they are dreaming and start doing crazy things?
+Could lucid dreaming be dangerous in a way that someone can mix up the dream world and the real world?

 Can lucid dreaming cause personality changes?